PriyadarshiAkshay/summarAIzer/ReadMe.md

-# 📚 SummarAIzer: AI-Powered Research Paper Summarizer
+# 📚 summarAIzer: AI-Powered Research Paper Summarizer

-SummarAIzer is a powerful tool that leverages AI to fetch, process, and summarize recent research papers from arXiv.
+summarAIzer is a powerful tool that leverages AI to fetch, process, and summarize recent research papers from arXiv.
 It's designed to help researchers and enthusiasts stay up-to-date with the latest developments in science.

 ## 🌟 Features